 - Pretty easy to keep clean.

-- While durable, they are less robust than shutters with a shorter lifespan.
+- While durable, they are less robust than shutters and have a shorter lifespan.

 - Although they are reasonably low maintenance and easy to clean, blinds do require more effort than shutters.
-Also, some blinds could benefit from professional cleaning and servicing.
+Also, some blinds can require from professional cleaning and servicing.

 - Some fabrics and materials can become damaged from UV rays or too much moisture.

 - Venetian blinds used in excess can be visually overwhelming because of the multitude of thin, horizontal lines; strangely this is not the same with vertical blinds.

 - Cords and chains can pose a safety risk to children if not properly stored or kept taught.

 There isn’t a room in the house that wouldn’t suit a blind, but it’s more about the type of blind you choose for each room.
 For example, fabric roman blinds or wooden venetians aren’t good in bathrooms because of the moisture.
 You can find more advice on this sort of thing in our guide to choosing the right blinds for your home.
 Download a free copy now.